Better collaboration, fewer meetings: how to keep teams aligned with Slack

 Give and receive updates at your own pace

-You can move daily huddle meetings and check-ins to Slack, allowing team members from Peebles to Paddington to share updates in one tidy thread at their convenience.
-Everyone can review what their coworkers are up to at their own pace, without the hustle – or headache – of syncing everyone’s schedule.
+You can move daily stand-up meetings and check-ins to Slack, allowing team members from Perth to Pittsburgh to share updates in one tidy thread at their convenience.
+Everyone can review what their coworkers are up to at their own pace, without the hustle—or headache—of syncing everyone’s schedule.
 And along the way, the team will be building a searchable history of everyone’s tasks, helping prevent duplicate work.

 With Slack’s Workflow Builder, you can create automated prompts that guide workers to provide quick updates each day or week, no coding required.
 More than 2.6 million people are using workflows in Slack, and 80% of people creating workflows don’t have a technical background.
 Slack also integrates with apps that let you automate more of your teamwork, like Polly, Standup.ly and Geekbot.
 Consider these apps and features as friendly sidekicks, there to help you automate recurring check-ins and retrospectives to keep the team on the same page.